Attracting the Electroweak Scale to a Tachyonic Trap: The attraxion model

 For a wide range of model parameters we have \bea V(0) > V(\phi_c) ~ \Rightarrow ~ n_H |m_H(0)| - \frac{\Lambda^4}{4\lambda} > \frac{\Lambda^4}{16\pi^2}~, \eea which implies that $\rho_H$ acts as a back-reaction potential and the SBP $\phi=\phi_c$ becomes the new global minimum attracting $\phi$ back to it.
 In fact, as the attraxion moves away from the SBP its kinetic energy is transferred to the Higgs energy density and when $\rho_H \sim \dot \phi_c^2/2$ at $\Delta \phi=A$ with \bea A \equiv ~, \eea it stops and returns back to the SBP.
-As it crosses this point again (with practically the same velocity) it triggers a second burst of particle production and the newly created Higgs bosons are added to the total bath.\footnote{In the region of the parameter space that is interesting for our setup, we know aposteriori that the maximum particle production is achieved by the first burst.
-Since this induces a large term $\langle H^2 \rangle_{\rm eff}$, it either stops the particle production immediately after the first oscillation or renders the rest of them subdominant.
-In the following, we will consider the total Higgs particle density to be approximately equal to the initial one.} The attraxion dynamics enter then the second phase, characterized by fast oscillations around the SBP (see Fig. \ref{fig:potential}, upper right plot).
-The Hubble friction dilutes the Higgs number density and dissipates the kinetic energy.
-As a consequence the amplitude of each oscillation $A(t)$ and the velocity $\dot \phi_c(t)$ at the SBP both decrease with time (see Appendix \ref{app:redshift}).
+As it crosses this point again (with practically the same velocity) it triggers a second burst of particle production and the newly created Higgs bosons are added to the total bath.\footnote{In the region of the parameter space that is interesting for our setup, we know a posteriori that the maximum particle production is achieved by the first burst.
+Since this induces a large term $\langle H^2 \rangle_{\rm eff}$, it either stops the particle production immediately after the first oscillation or renders the rest of them subdominant.} The attraxion dynamics enter a phase characterized by fast oscillations around the SBP.\footnote{Note that this phase is unique in our setup.
+Models that follow the slow-rolling relaxion paradigm and utilize particle production triggered at the SBP (e.g. see Ref.~\cite{Hook:2016mqo}) use the effect as a friction term, while the relevant term in our case corresponds to a restoring force towards the SBP.} The Hubble friction dilutes the Higgs number density and dissipates the kinetic energy.
+As a consequence the amplitude of each oscillation $A(t)$ and the velocity $\dot \phi_c(t)$ at the SBP\footnote{In the text, unless otherwise explicitly mentioned, we denote as $\dot \phi_c$ the velocity during the first passage from the SBP.} both decrease with time (see Appendix \ref{app:redshift}).